LAMcGuinness/Milestone1-Bluebells/README.md

   - Here the user can find information on the times the school is in operations.
 Also has links to the goverment website on the ECCE scheme and a link to the PDF of their term timetable.

 * Gallery Section
    -  The gallery section is organised in a grid.
 Photographs show users school its facilities and some of activities carried out.
+Column size increases and decreasings depending on screen size making it easier for the user to see images.

 * Contact Section
     - Contains a contact form for users to make enquiries to the school.
 It also contains a link from google maps with directions to the school.